Office of the Vice President for Student Affairs

-The Division for Rehabilitative Services (DRS) is a state agency that assists individuals with disabilities by providing a variety of services to them as they enter employment or return to work.
-For students with disabilities, DRS promotes earning a degree as the best way to become employed.
+The Department of Assistive and Rehabilitative Services (DARS) is a state agency that assists individuals with disabilities by providing a variety of services to them as they enter employment or return to work.
+For students with disabilities, DARS may assist students in their quest to earn a degree and enhance their employability.

-DRS assists people with a range of disabilities, including physical and orthopedic impairments, mental health disabilities, epilepsy, learning disabilities, diabetes, deaf and hearing impairments, speech/language impairments, attention deficit problems, and most other disabilities.
+DARS assists people with a range of disabilities, including physical and orthopedic impairments, mental health disabilities, epilepsy, learning disabilities, diabetes, deaf and hearing impairments, speech/language impairments, attention deficit problems and most other disabilities.

 Services may include:

-These services are based on meeting eligibility criteria and economic need, as determined on an individual basis by a DRS counselor.
-There is no charge for DRS services.
-The office considers income, and possibly parents' incomes, in determining how much it may pay for a particular service.
-The existence of a disability does not automatically mean an individual is eligible for DRS services; the disability must be a barrier to obtaining or maintaining employment, or in the case of students, progressing toward completion of their degrees, to be followed by employment in their chosen fields.
+These services are based on meeting eligibility criteria and economic need, as determined on an individual basis by a DARS counselor.
+There is no charge for DARS services.
+The office considers income and possibly parents’ incomes, in determining how much it may pay for a particular service on a student’s behalf.
+The existence of a disability does not automatically mean an individual is eligible for DARS services; the disability must be a barrier to obtaining or maintaining employment, or in the case of students, progressing toward completion of their degrees, to be followed by employment in their chosen fields.